signalfx/splunk-extension-wrapper/docs/README.md

 take a look
 at [built-in dashboards](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html#built-in-dashboards)
 first.
 You can find one dedicated for the SignalFx Lambda Extension Layer.
 It is available under the `AWS Lambda` dashboard group.
+Its name is 'Lambda Extension'.
 The dashboard demonstrates what could be achieved with [the metrics the Extension Layer supports](#Metrics) and could be a good starting point for creating your own dashboard.

-Some charts in the dashboard require to have [metadata synchronization](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#importing-account-metadata-and-custom-tags) for the AWS Lambda namespace enabled.
+Some charts in the dashboard will only populate if you have [metadata synchronization](https://docs.signalfx.com/en/latest/integrations/amazon-web-services.html#importing-account-metadata-and-custom-tags) for AWS Lambda namespace enabled.
 Otherwise, they will remain empty.
 For example, it applies to the `Enironment Details` chart.

 ## Metrics